The Minion: Critical response

 Robert Pardi of TV Guide stated in his positive review that "Despite its bible-bending flights of fancy, this nail-biter builds interest in its supernatural fiend.
 The story itself isn't much, but the film's personnel have studied the scripture of how to craft rock 'em, sock 'em action sequences."

 TheActionElite.com gave it 2 out of 5 and criticized "Its boring pace and lack of action make it a chore to get through so go watch End of Days again instead."

+Michael Haag in his book Templars: History and Myth: From Solomon's Temple to the Freemasons (2009) said, "The budget for this film was $12 million.
+A pity they did not spend a cent on research (citing that one reference was 600 years out).